jas34/scheduledwf/README.md

 - This will be automatically enabled with conductor property `db=MYSQL`.
 - Currently it has following DAO layers:
 	##### ScheduledWfMetadataDAO
-	- This is used to persist scheduling metadata definitions of workflow through swagger operations under `Scheduling Workflows Management`
+	- This is used to persist scheduling metadata definitions of workflow through swagger operations under `Scheduled Wofkflow Metadata Management`
 	- This has been currently implemented for MYSQL only.
 One can implement `ScheduledWfMetadataDAO` for any other type of persistence store.
 	##### ScheduledWfExecutionDAO
 	- This is used to persist scheduling reference against scheduled workflow.